 On this page you will learn about Gondwana, Geological Time and the Geological History of Victoria, from the birth of the state in the Pre-Cambrian, through continental accretion and the folding of mountain chains in the Ordovician and Silurian, volcanoes and granite intrusions in the Devonian, Carboniferous and Permian Glaciations, Dinosaurs and Australia’s divorce with Antarctica in the Mesozoic and the dramatic sea level changes, volcanism and erosional processes which bring us through the Cenozoic to the present day!

 Before we get going, it is important to understand the bigger picture of the continent of Australia.
 Like, Gondwana big.
-The world hasn’t always looked the way it does now, that would be boring.
-The continents have been moving all around the earth, getting created and destroyed, for billions of years.
+The world actually hasn’t always looked the way it does now!
+Thanks to Alfred Wegner and the Theory of Plate Tectonics, we now know that the continents have been moving all around the Earth, building and destroying the land, for billions of years.

 Gondwana was a supercontinent made up of the present-day South America, Africa, Arabia, Madagascar, India, Australia and Antarctica.
 As you’ll see in the delightful animation above, it was fully formed in the Late Precambrian (600 million years ago), violently breaking apart in the Jurassic (180 million years ago).
-It is not actually until fairly recently that Australia parted ways with Antarctica and shot up North.
+It is not actually until fairly recently that Australia parted ways with Antarctica and began its journey up North.

 550 – 495 MA